liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/04-wiki/00-intro.markdown

 -   Associate wiki articles with other assets in the portal.
 -   And more.

-The wiki is completely integrated with the portal's [user management](/discover/portal/-/knowledge_base/7-1/user-management), [tagging](/discover/portal/-/knowledge_base/7-1/organizing-content-with-tags), and [security](/discover/deployment/-/knowledge_base/7-1/liferay-portal-security) features.
+As you can see, @product@'s wiki is very flexible and can be configured to fit nearly any use case.
+What's more, it's completely integrated with the portal's [user management](/discover/portal/-/knowledge_base/7-1/user-management), [tagging](/discover/portal/-/knowledge_base/7-1/organizing-content-with-tags), and [security](/discover/deployment/-/knowledge_base/7-1/liferay-portal-security) features.
+This lets administrators focus on building sites with wikis while the portal handles everything else.